Multiorders in amenable group actions: Introduction: motivation and organization of the paper

-It is elementary to verify that $\omega\mapsto\ \prec_\omega$ defines a measure-theoretic factor of the i.i.d. $G$-process, which is in fact an IRO on $G$ of type $\mathbb Q$ (i.e.\ for $\nu$-almost every $\omega$ one has that for any $a,b\in G$ with $a\prec_\omega b$ there exists $c\in G$ such that $a\prec_\omega c\prec_\omega b$).
-Notice that so defined IRO, being a factor of a Bernoulli process, has positive entropy (see e.g.\ \cite{OW2}).
+If $G$ is a countable amenable group\footnote{Throughout this paper, by a countable amenable group we will mean an infinite countable discrete group in which there exists a F{\o}lner sequence.}, then so defined IRO, being a factor of a Bernoulli process, has positive entropy (see e.g.\ \cite{OW2}).
 Invariant random orders have been successfully applied to the computation of Kolmogorov--Sinai entropy, for proving a version of the Shannon--McMillan--Breiman theorem for actions of countable amenable groups (see~\cite{K}) and further refinements (see e.g. \cite{AMR}).

 In this paper we propose a refined version of IRO which we call ``multiorder''.
 A~multiorder is an IRO with the additional property that all orders $\prec$ in the support of $\nu$ are of type~$\Z$.